iai-group/UserSimCRS/docs/source/nlu.rst

 The natural language understanding (NLU) component is responsible for obtaining a structured representation of text utterances.
 This typically entails dialogue act recognition; a dialogue act comprises an intent and its associated slot-value pairs.
 In addition to this, the NLU can also do satisfaction prediction.
 This is the user's satisfaction with the agent's response.

 UserSimCRS is compatible with NLU components from the `DialogueKit <https://iai-group.github.io/DialogueKit/main/>`_ library, which provides basic NLU functionalities.
-Additionally, we implement :py:class:`usersimcrs.nlu.lm.LMDialogueActExtractor`, a dialogue act extractor based on a large language model.
+Additionally, we implement :py:class:`usersimcrs.nlu.llm.LLMDialogueActExtractor`, a dialogue act extractor based on a large language model.

 LLM-based NLU
 -------------